Manuel-3/Manuel-3.github.io/docs/custom-armor.md

 ![More materials](./assets/blockbench-4.png)

-In our script, instead of UV offsets we will now be using file names:
+In our script, instead of UV offsets we will now be using vanilla texture file names:

 ```lua
 materials = {